Vilksar/GeneticAlgNetControl/Data/README.md

 ## Output

 The ``Output`` directory contains the results obtained after running the application once on each of the networks in the ``Input`` directory.
 Each output consists of a JSON file named ``Network_Name_Output``.
 In addition, the application has been run once more for all the protein-protein interaction networks while using the additional preferred nodes.
-The files named ``Network_Name_Output_Preffered`` contain these results.
+The files named ``Network_Name_Preferred_Output`` contain these results.

 Given the stochastic nature of the algorithm, the results obtained after each run of the application might vary.
 Each file represents only one possible output.

+## Cytoscape

+The ``Cytoscape`` directory contains the networks in the ``Input`` directory as ``cyjs`` files that can be directly imported and used in Cytoscape (either the [desktop application](https://cytoscape.org/), or the [JavaScript library](https://js.cytoscape.org/)).
+The already-compiled network collections for the desktop application are also included, together with a styling file.